IDFCInstitute/India_GDP/README.md

 **Spatial Distribution of India’s GDP**

-This user interactive GDP Webmap tool created by [IDFC Institute](<http://www.idfcinstitute.org/>), [Urban Expansion Observatory](https://uxo.mes.ac.in/) at the Mahatma Education Society and [Valectus](https://valectus.com/), displays information of India GDP along with state
+This user interactive GDP Webmap tool display information of India GDP along with state Boundary.
-Boundary.

 **GDP:** An estimate of Gross Domestic Product (GDP) Derived from satellite Data.
 Collection of data on economic variables, especially sub-national income levels,